Is Painless Normal Delivery Safe? Everything You Need to Know

 Here’s how it works: An anesthesiologist injects medication into the space around your spinal cord, known as the epidural space.
 This magical potion blocks pain signals from your lower body to your brain.
 The result?
 You remain alert and aware during labor, but the pain is significantly reduced or even eliminated.

 Think of an epidural as a “mute button” for labor pain.
-It doesn’t change the process of your normal delivery; it just makes the experience more peaceful.
+It doesn’t change the process of your natural delivery; it just makes the experience more peaceful.
 Many moms who’ve had epidurals describe it as a game-changer, allowing them to be present and enjoy the birth of their child without being overwhelmed by pain.

 How Much Does Painless Normal Delivery Cost?